Alabama Defenders

 September 14

-Son of a butcher, his family died when a plague swept England, leaving him an estate.
+Son of a butcher, his family died when a plague swept England, leaving him an emery board estate.

 He attended Emmanuel College, was ordained, married and sailed for Massachusetts where he pastored the First Church of Charlestown.